yodaxtah/jakx-c-kernel-decompiled/README.md

 ## ELF overview

-There are 4509 occurrences of the pattern `"function"` in that dump, which should be the exact number of functions reversed.
+Using one of the scripts, you can generate an exhaustive label [overview of the ELF](./elf/overview.json).
+There are 4512 occurrences of the pattern `"function"` in that dump, which should be the exact number of functions reversed.
 There might be a handful of functions that have not been disassembled (discovered) yet, but that number should be low.
-There are 1478 occurrences of the regex pattern `"FUN_........"`, hence a third of all functions have no information at all on known functions (yet).
-There are 1817 occurrences of the regex pattern `".*FUN_.........*"`, so additional information is available on about 300 of them, and this should be the number of functions that could not be matched.
+There are 1310 occurrences of the regex pattern `"FUN_........"`, hence a third of all functions have no information at all on known functions (yet).
+There are 1659 occurrences of the regex pattern `".*FUN_.........*"`, so additional information is available on about 300 of them, and this should be the number of functions that could not be matched.
 They are however not necessary to port the game, but they _might_ make it a little bit easier.

 ## Symbol matching